lookeypl/lkCommon/README.md

   * `ArenaObject` - Simple template overriding new/delete operators, forcing given object to be allocated using `ArenaAllocator`.
   * `ArgParser` - Argument parser class designed to easily digest argv's and make them easily reachable.
   * `Image` - Template designed to be an "image" - an MxN array of pixels.
 Used in tandem with `Pixel` module.
+  * `ImageLoader` - Module loading images from hard drive, supporting multiple backends.
+Used internally by `Image`.
   * `Logger` - Logging module, providing logging macros.
 Supports logging to stdout, file and Visual Studio output.
   * `Pixel` - Module containing an N-component pixel, to use in tandem with `Image` class, or as an object being a multiple-component color.
   * `Sort` - Implementation of various sorting algorithms.